Relations between Nazi Germany and the Arab world: Opposition to Fascism

 The Iraqi Communist Party (ICP) initially supported the 1941 Iraqi coup, due to its genuine popularity among the anti-British Iraqi masses.
-Communist leader Yusuf Salman Yusuf sent a letter to the coup leader Rashid Gaylani, imploring him to stay away from the Axis powers – which the ICP considered imperialist – and anti-Semitic, instead suggesting an alliance with the Soviet Union.
+Communist leader Yusuf Salman Yusuf sent a letter to the coup leader Rashid Gaylani, imploring him to stay away from the Axis powers – which the ICP considered imperialist – and antisemitism, instead suggesting an alliance with the Soviet Union.
 Fahd later denounced the al-Gaylani as fascist and criminal, regretting his previous support.
 The Iraqi Communist Party then voiced its supported for Britain and the government of Nuri al-Said in the war against Nazism.